monsoonmaelstrom/book2/book2.md

 “I don’t know exactly what they did.
 I wasn’t there, and the kind of stuff they were talking about was so far beyond my understanding.”

-“What kind of stuff,” Davy asks.
+“What kind of stuff?”
+Davy asks.

 “You’re Christine’s child?” she asks Davy.